jjosenaldo/veris/README.md

-# VeSIF
+# VeRIS

-VeSIF (*Verificador de Sistemas de Intertravamento Ferroviário*, PT-BR for Verifier of Railway Interlocking Systems) allows you to automatically verify safety properties of railway interlocking circuits.
+VeRIS (*Verifier of Railway Interlocking Systems*) allows you to automatically verify safety properties of diagrams of railway interlocking systems.